 Storing your Chicken

-Rotisserie chicken can be stored in the fridge for 3–4 days, or in the freezer for up to 4 months.
-Package your chicken in an airtight container or Zip-loc bag for best results.
+Package your chicken or your leftovers in an airtight container or Zip-loc bag and refrigerate immediately for best results.

 So there you have it, Oliver’s customers!
 We hope you will add a little meal prep to your life this week starting with ROCKY® Chicken and enjoy the quality, extra time, and economy that meal prep can deliver!